murilopolese/murilopolese/content/pages/blog.md

 category: blog
 ---

-I like to build things out of atoms and bits and here are some logs from the things I build:
+I like to build things out of bits and atoms.
+Here are some logs from the things I do: